Terbium: Isotopes

 Naturally occurring terbium is composed of its only stable isotope, terbium-159; the element is thus mononuclidic and monoisotopic.
 Thirty-nine radioisotopes have been characterized from ^{135}Tb to ^{174}Tb.
 The most stable synthetic radioisotopes of terbium are ^{158}Tb, with a half-life of 180 years, and ^{157}Tb, with a half-life of 71 years.
 All of the remaining radioactive isotopes have half-lives that are less than three months, and the majority of these have half-lives that are less than half a minute.
 The primary decay mode before the most abundant stable isotope, ^{159}Tb, is electron capture, which results in production of gadolinium isotopes, and the primary mode after is beta minus decay, resulting in dysprosium isotopes.
+It is also the heaviest element where every stable nuclide has no confirmed energetically allowed decay mode, though the heaviest element with any such isotopes is dysprosium.

 The element also has 31 nuclear isomers, with masses of 141–154, 156, 158, 162, and 164–168 (not every mass number corresponds to only one isomer).
 The most stable of them are terbium-156m2, with a half-life of 24.4 hours, and terbium-154m2, with a half-life of 22.7 hours; this is more stable than ground states of terbium isotopes, except outside the mass range 155–161.

 Terbium-149, with its half-life of 4.1 hours, is a promising candidate in targeted alpha therapy and positron emission tomography.